OscarAspelin95/bioinformatics_with_rust/src/main/rust_basics/trait_bounds_and_generics.md

 print({'my', 'string'})
 ```

 In Rust, this works a bit differently.
 To print something, the variable needs to implement either the [`Display`](https://doc.rust-lang.org/rust-by-example/hello/print/print_display.html) trait ("normal" print) or the [`Debug`](https://doc.rust-lang.org/rust-by-example/hello/print/print_debug.html) trait (debug print).
-By using a `trait bound`, we can tell the compiler that only generic types which implement the `Display` or `Debug` trait are allowed as a argument to the function.
+By using a `trait bound`, we can tell the compiler that only generic types which implement the `Display` or `Debug` trait are allowed as argument(s) to the function.

 In the example below, we implement a function that accepts an argument of a generic type `T` that implements the `Debug` trait.
 Luckily, all Rust types in the `std` library automatically implement `Debug`.